Microbrigades – Variations of a Story

 Aside from health care and education, the improvement of housing conditions was one of the main promises of the Cuban revolution.
 In 1971 the so-called Microbrigadas were formed to counteract the ongoing housing deficit.
 Groups of workers were put aside from the enterprises and commissioned to construct multi-storey apartment blocks.
 Material costs were covered by the state.
 Upon completion the apartments were distributed to the workers and their families.
 Microbrigades – Variations of a story follows in short fragments the turbulent and inconsistent history of self-building in Cuba and presents two of Havanna’s large scale housing quarters: San Agustín and Alamar.
 Images of architecture, archival footage, and interviews are combined into an experimental collage about this phenomenon of a revolutionary modernism.

-Microbrigades – Variations of a Story, Florian Zeyfang, Lisa Schmidt-Colinet, Alexander Schmoeger, DE 2013, 30 min
+Microbrigades – Variations of a Story, Florian Zeyfang, Lisa Schmidt-Colinet, Alexander Schmoeger, short film, DE 2013, HD, 31 min